Entering the Student Pastor Program

 By August 1st, please return these forms: SPP Information Sheet and three-part Site Application-setting application, clergy profile, and lay profile.
 The Information Guide gives you information on administrative items that might be helpful for the very beginning of your matriculation.

-The SPP Working Covenant should be signed by the student, both learning partners, the Pastor Parish Relations Committee Chair, and District Superintendent, and then returned at the orientation session.
+The SPP Working Covenant should be signed by the student, both learning partners, the Pastor Parish Relations Committee Chair, and District Superintendent, and then returned before the orientation session you will attend.

 Participants may take three or four years to complete the M.Div. degree.
 Please see the SPP 3 year degree plan and the SPP 4 year degree plan.
 The degree plans will also be communicated to SPP students at their initial orientation session.
 Deviation from these two pre-designed SPP degree plans may result in additional years to complete graduation requirements.